Landau98/Wave-PDE-solver/README.md

 # Wave-PDE-solver
 A notebook devoted to the general aspects regarding the numerical resolution of a 1+1-dimensional wave equation.
 We treat the analytic D'Alembert solution, and we treat the numerical methods to solve it, when the initial and boundary conditions are fixed.
 Specifically, we numerically solve a 1d Wave PDE Boundary Value Problem using a CTCS scheme.
 We also estimate the possible numerical problems, arising from truncation errors, numerical dissipation.
+Master's project for the subject Computational Physics.

 If you use this code, please cite: